 Even novice gardeners can handle growing Swiss chard.
 Go on now.
 Get your hands dirty!

-How to harvest Swiss Chard
+When to Harvest Swiss Chard

 When leaves reach about 4-6″ tall, you can start harvesting what farmers market growers call “baby chard.”
 You’ll do so by cutting off just a few of the outer leaves on each plant, allowing the plants to continue producing.
-As the plants get more robust, you can harvest more leaves – just make sure to always leave at least several leaves growing on each plant.
-Use scissors to cut leaf stems near the base of each plant.
+You can also pull small plants to thin the crop.

 - Saute the greens as you would spinach.